ieedan/terminal/README.md

-# terminal.aidanbleser.com
+# terminal

 A terminal recreation in the browser.
+Implements a few basic commands.